datumbox/VernamVeil/README.md

 - **Authenticated Encryption**: Supports message authentication using MAC-before-decryption to detect tampering.
 - **Highly Configurable**: The implementation allows the user to adjust key parameters such as `chunk_size`, `delimiter_size`, `padding_range`, `decoy_ratio`, and `auth_encrypt`, offering flexibility to tailor the encryption to specific needs or security requirements.
 These parameters must be aligned between encoding and decoding, otherwise the MAC check will fail.
 - **Vectorisation**: Some operations are vectorised using `numpy` if `vectorise=True`.
 Pure Python mode can be used as a fallback when `numpy` is unavailable by setting `vectorise=False`, but it is slower.
 - **Optional C-backed Fast Hashing**: For even faster vectorised `fx` functions, an optional C module (`nphash`) is provided.
 When installed (with `cffi` and system dependencies), it enables high-performance BLAKE2b and SHA-256 hashing for NumPy-based key stream generation.
-This can be used directly in user-defined `fx` methods or is automatically leveraged by helpers like `generate_polynomial_fx`.
+This can be used directly in user-defined `fx` methods or is automatically leveraged by helpers like `generate_default_fx`.
 See [`nphash/README.md`](nphash/README.md) for build and usage details.
 ---

 ## ⚠️ Caveats & Best Practices